Cirkit Designer Logo

 • Cause: Excessive load or poor ventilation.

-• Solution: Reduce the load current or improve ventilation around the module.
+• Solution: Reduce the load current or add a heatsink to the module.

 3. Incorrect Output Voltage:

-• Solution: Double-check the SEL pin configuration and ensure it matches the desired output voltage.
+• Solution: Double-check the jumper or switch setting for the desired output voltage.

 FAQs